-- (I) Facilities shall employ security personnel as follows: - (1) All security personnel shall register and maintain valid registration status with the State of California's Department of Consumer Affairs.
+(k) Facilities shall employ security personnel as follows:

+(1) All security personnel shall register and maintain valid registration status with the State of California's Department of Consumer Affairs.
 At no time shall any security personnel register with the State at any level that is less than that of a State-licensed private security officer.
-Proof of application and registration for all security personnel shall be maintained by the applicant or permittee and shall consist of copies of all relevant documentation including: application forms, receipts for application fees and LiveScan fees, and actual proof of registration. - (2) While on duty, all security personnel shall have a nameplate containing the security personnel's full name and the word "SECURITY" printed in bold, capital letters.
+Proof of application and registration for all security personnel shall be maintained by the applicant or permittee and shall consist of copies of all relevant documentation including: application forms, receipts for application fees and LiveScan fees, and actual proof of registration.
+(2) While on duty, all security personnel shall have a nameplate containing the security personnel's full name and the word "SECURITY" printed in bold, capital letters.
 The nameplate shall be exhibited prominently on the clothing, at chest level, and shall be visible and easily read at all times.
 The nameplate shall be a minimum of two (2") inches high and four (4") inches wide, with the required information printed in capital letters, at least three-fourths (3/4") inches high and in a contrasting color.
-As an alternative to a nameplate, the security personnel's name and the word "SECURITY" may be embroidered on the security personnel's outermost garment with the required information meeting the above specifications and located at chest level. - (m) Each permittee shall conspicuously display its cannabis use permit and State license within the facility.
-Each facility that engages in delivery or transportation services shall carry a copy of the facility cannabis use permit in all vehicles that deliver or transport cannabis. - (n) No applicant or permittee may hold a license from the State Department of Alcoholic Beverage Control to sell alcohol beverages, nor may the facility include a business that sells alcohol beverages.
-No alcohol may be stored, sold, dispensed or used on the facility. - (o) Consistent with the "Memorandum for all United States Attorneys," issued on or about August 29, 2013, by the U.S. Department of Justice, from James M. Cole, Deputy Attorney General (known as the "Cole Memo"), the facility shall take all necessary and reasonable steps, including the refusal of service to any patient of the applicant or permittee, to prevent: - (1) The distribution of cannabis to minors; - (2) Revenue from the sale or distribution of cannabis from going to criminal enterprises, gangs and cartels; - (3) The diversion of cannabis from California to any other state; - (4) State-authorized cannabis activity from being used as a cover or pretext for the trafficking of other illegal drugs or other illegal activity;
+As an alternative to a nameplate, the security personnel's name and the word "SECURITY" may be embroidered on the security personnel's outermost garment with the required information meeting the above specifications and located at chest level.

+(I) Each permittee shall conspicuously display its cannabis use permit and State license within the facility.
+Each facility that engages in delivery or transportation services shall carry a copy of the facility cannabis use permit in all vehicles that deliver or transport cannabis.

+(m) No applicant or permittee may hold a license from the State Department of Alcoholic Beverage Control to sell alcohol beverages, nor may the facility include a business that sells alcohol beverages.
+No alcohol may be stored, sold, dispensed or used on the facility.

+(n) The facility shall take all necessary and reasonable steps, including the refusal of service to any customer of the applicant or permittee, to prevent:

+(1) The distribution of cannabis to minors;

+(2) Revenue from the sale or distribution of cannabis from going to criminal enterprises, gangs and cartels;

+(3) The diversion of cannabis from California to any other state;

+(4) State-authorized cannabis activity from being used as a cover or pretext for the trafficking of other illegal drugs or other illegal activity;

-- (5) Violence and the use of firearms in the cultivation and distribution of cannabis; - (6) Drugged driving or the exacerbation of other adverse public health consequences associated with cannabis use; - (7) Growing of cannabis on public lands and the attendant public safety and environmental dangers posed by cannabis production on public lands; and - (8) Cannabis possession or use on Federal property. - (p) All cannabis facilities shall include the following language on all job postings as well as all applications for employment in both English and Spanish in minimum twelve (12) point font all caps:
+(5) Violence and the use of firearms in the cultivation and distribution of cannabis;

+(6) Drugged driving or the exacerbation of other adverse public health consequences associated with cannabis use;

+(7) Growing of cannabis on public lands and the attendant public safety and environmental dangers posed by cannabis production on public lands; and

+(8) Cannabis possession or use on Federal property.

+(o) All cannabis facilities shall include the following language on all job postings as well as all applications for employment in both English and Spanish in minimum twelve (12) point font all caps: